iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#properties></small>
 !!! term ""
-    JSON or JSON-LD formated values about the identified *digital content*.
-Compatible with [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155).
+    Descriptive, industry-sector or use-case specific metadata in JSON or JSON-LD format.
+If properties are provided they are the sole inpute for `metahash` calculation.
+Also compatible with [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155).

 ## created